-The competition was held annually at the Security Conference CanSecWest in Vancouver, Canada, and allowed hackers to demonstrate it work them on Chromium and receive some prize money.
+The competition was held annually at the Security Conference CanSecWest in Vancouver, Canada, and allowed hackers to demonstrate it them on Chromium and receive some prize money.

 2014, the prize was 1.000.000 dollars.
 The participants, however, had to register and attend the conference in order to take part in the competition.
 This practically ruled out hundreds of thousands of researchers not to say, as not everyone had the financial ability or time to be in Canada.

-According to Google's new decision, this is no longer the case, so security researchers from around the world will be able to claim the prize, without being limited by one process enrollments, or a long journey.
+According to Google's new decision, this is no longer the case, so security researchers from around the world will be able to claim the prize, without being limited by one process s, or a long journey.

 Vulnerabilities can be reported through the company's Chrome Vulnerability Program (VRP).